Bug report #6448

 Problem seems to come from configuration and not from library or qgis versions , since the package with the issue does not reproduce the issue after having reset profile, plugins and registry key.

-#15 Updated by Regis Haubourg almost 12 years ago
+#15 Updated by Regis Haubourg about 12 years ago

 Hi all,